-Administrative support assignments will be made for up to one year and may be re-assigned annually if mutually agreed by the parties involved.
+Administrative support assignments, except Community Paramedic positions and Paramedic class lead instructor, will be made for up to one year and may be re-assigned annually if mutually agreed by the parties involved.
+Community Paramedic positions and the Paramedic class lead instructor assignments will be made for a minimum of two years and may be re-assigned annually, if mutually agreed by the parties involved, for additional one year periods.